bmeviauac01/datadriven/docs/homework/mongodb/index.md

 This exercise is optional.
 You may earn **2+2 points** by completing this exercise.

-Use GitHub Classroom to get your personal git repository at <https://classroom.github.com/a/ePdcRbph>.
+Use GitHub Classroom to get your git repository at <https://classroom.github.com/a/ePdcRbph>.
 Clone your repository.
 It contains a skeleton and the expected structure of your submission.
-After completing the exercises and verifying them commit and push your submission.
+After completing the exercises and verifying them, commit and push your submission.

 ## Required tools

-- Windows, Linux or MacOS: All tools are platform-independent, or a platform-independent alternative is available.
+- Windows, Linux, or macOS: All tools are platform-independent, or a platform-independent alternative is available.
 - MongoDB Community Server ([download](https://www.mongodb.com/download-center/community))
 - Robo 3T ([download](https://robomongo.org/download))
 - Microsoft Visual Studio 2019 [with the settings here](../VisualStudio.md)
-    - When using Linux or MacOS you can use Visual Studio Code, the .NET Core SDK and [dotnet CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/).
+    - When using Linux, or macOS, you can use Visual Studio Code, the .NET Core SDK, and [dotnet CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/).
 - [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1)
     - Usually installed with Visual Studio; if not, use the link above to install (the SDK and _not_ the runtime).
-    - You need to install it manually when using Linux or MacOS.
+    - You need to install it manually when using Linux or macOS.
 - Sample database initialization script: [mongo.js](https://raw.githubusercontent.com/bmeviauac01/adatvezerelt/master/docs/db/mongo.js)
     - Create and initialize the database; use the steps [the seminar exercises](../../seminar/mongodb/index.md) describe.
 - GitHub account and a git client